Developer Guide

 Another way of doing this instead of completely reworking the commands would be to overload the constructor, however, it seemingly would not be as clean as the current implementation, as the current implementation is able to handle one or more indices, while the alternative implementation would be doing double work to cover the case with one index.

-Expanding TaskListCard
+Expanding TaskListCard feature

 Description